Dasharo/docs/docs/guides/dasharo-reviewers-guide.md

 performance without having to know how to configure the firmware, or as a form of cheating, due to the end user usually having no idea about these changes and that they are overclocking out-of-the-box.
-As for the time being, we're sticking to Intel specification default values; these motherboard vendors' custom optimizations hurts us because it makes the difference look much bigger than it is.
+As for the time being, we're sticking to Intel specification default values; these mainboard vendors' custom optimizations hurts us because it makes the difference look much bigger than it is.